arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/If-your-device-cant-be-added-or-wont-connect-to-Arduino-Cloud.md

 4. Fully [delete the device](https://support.arduino.cc/hc/en-us/articles/360018324700), then add it again as a new device.
 For detailed instructions, see [Add and connect a device to Arduino Cloud](https://support.arduino.cc/hc/en-us/articles/360016495559).

 5. Test your setup with an example from the [ArduinoIoTCloud library](https://www.arduino.cc/reference/en/libraries/arduinoiotcloud/).
 Upload using Arduino IDE or the [Cloud Editor](https://create.arduino.cc/editor).

+6. Check your device's power supply.
+Avoid using a USB hub, and instead connect the board directly to a USB port or another power source with a reliable cable to ensure sufficient power.

 ---